Alain Ipiélé

-Alain Mouya Ipiélé (born 20 August 1997) is a professional footballer who plays as a winger for club Valenciennes FC.
+Alain Mouya Ipiélé (born 20 August 1997) is a professional footballer who plays as a winger.
 Born in France, he plays for the Congo national team.

 Club career

 Ipiélé is a youth product of Ivry since the age of 6, and began his senior career with them in 2017.
 He transferred to Bobigny on 21 June 2020.
 The following season, he moved to Sainte-Geneviève where he broke out with 13 goals and 6 assists in 30 matches.
 On 13 July 2022, he transferred to the Championnat National club Dunkerque signing his first professional contract and helped them earn promotion into the Ligue 2 after his first season with them.

 On 31 January 2024, Ipiélé transferred to Martigues.
 On 7 June 2025, he signed for Valenciennes for two seasons.

 International career

 Born in France, Ipiélé is of Congolese (Brazzaville) descent and holds both nationalities.
 He was called up to the Congo national team in August 2023 for 2023 Africa Cup of Nations qualification matches.